bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>“Writing in ECMAScript language without understanding closure is like writing Java without understanding classes”</em>betterprogramming.pub</a><a href="https://betterprogramming.pub/a-brief-introduction-to-closures-and-lexical-scoping-in-javascript-8a5866496232" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/stereobooster/demystify-closures-5g42" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/stereobooster/demystify-closures-5g42"><strong>Demystify Closures</strong><br />
 <em>In the previous post we implemented functions, but not about closures.
-Let’s fix this.
+Let's fix this.
 Without closures following code…</em>dev.to</a><a href="https://dev.to/stereobooster/demystify-closures-5g42" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/boywithsilverwings/scopes-and-closures-javascript-concepts-4dfj" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/boywithsilverwings/scopes-and-closures-javascript-concepts-4dfj"><strong>Scope - JavaScript Concepts</strong><br />
 <em>This is part of a series where I try to explain through each of 33 JS Concepts.
 Originally written on my blog with…</em>dev.to</a><a href="https://dev.to/boywithsilverwings/scopes-and-closures-javascript-concepts-4dfj" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>